 Jenny Graham is a 37-year-old endurance cyclist from the Scottish Highlands.
 As a young mum she came late to long-distance cycling.
 But a lifetime teaching others in outdoor environments prepared her well for the resilience, self-reliance and physical hardship that these challenges entail.
 In 2015 she raced The Highland Trail 550 for the first time, and realised that life would never be the same again.
 She spent the next three years developing her considerable aptitude in long-distance self-supported bike racing, completing challenges such as the Cairngorm Loop, the Arizona Trail Race and a four-day winter LEJOG.

-Now she find herself asking the question:
+Last year she found herself asking the question:

 "Yeah, but I wonder how far I could actually go…"